 - Bridges can be used to allow Grace to climb out of any water hazard to keep her safe.

-There are many every day objects that will kill Grace and her family so please take care.
+There are many everyday objects that will kill Grace and her family so please take care.
 Think like a hedgehog and you can’t go far wrong!

 - Keep your ponds topped up so that they don’t create a well that Grace cant climb out of.
 Make sure that the pond has easy exits to stop Grace drowning.

 - If your garden door or shed door is open, please check before you close it just in case hedgehogs are resting inside.